realadvisor/rgm/README.md

 ## Types

-Covered with flowtype.
+Flowtype, Typescript.

-For typescript usage you probably need to add `@types/googlemaps` into your project.
+_For typescript usage you probably need to add [@types/googlemaps](https://www.npmjs.com/package/@types/googlemaps) into your project._

 ## Contribute